Join us in 2021!

 Field site information

-Mid- Gulf expedition – Kowanyama This Indigenous community is located about half way along the west coast of the Gulf of Carpentaria.
-The country that we will be accessing is under exclusive Native Title and so we will be working closely with Indigenous Land and Sea Rangers as well as Traditional Land Owners (TOs).
-In We will once again return to the Mitchell River and its tributaries, for our third time.
-The expedition is both exploratory as well as targeting sawfish for our “Daily Diary” study.
-We will also be visiting the Kowanyama Cultural Museum, which is currently not officially open to the public.
-The curator has collected a multitude of artefacts in one of the largest collections in Australia that create a deeper understanding of Indigenous cultures in the area and the impact of white settlement.
+Mid- Gulf expedition – Kowanyama – INVITATION ONLY This Indigenous community is located about half way along the west coast of the Gulf of Carpentaria.
+The country that we will be accessing is under exclusive Native Title and so we will be working closely with Indigenous Land and Sea Rangers as well as Traditional Land Owners (TOs), for the fifth year.
+The expedition is both exploratory (sampling locations that we have not sampled before) as well as targeting sawfish for our “Daily Diary” study.
 Access to Kowanyama is by dirt road only, which can easily become impassable after heavy rains.
-We therefore always maintain the right to change the research location without notice.
 During this expedition there are no public campgrounds beyond Chillagoe and we are self-sufficiently camping in the bush near our sampling sites.

 Northern Gulf Expedition – Old Mapoon This expedition targets field sites like the Wenlock / Ducie Rivers near Old Mapoon and rivers immediately south and north of it, all the way to the tip of Cape York Peninsula.
 Getting to our field sites requires a long drive from Cairns, most of which is along the unpaved Peninsula Developmental Road.
 The road conditions can vary throughout the year, which is why we take the drive easy and allow 2.5 days for it.
 We camp in campgrounds along the way.
 When working in the Wenlock River, we are likely to sample upstream and camp in the Steve Irwin Reserve for part of the expedition.
 During all expeditions, we will be self-sufficient camping in the bush.

-East coast expeditions – Rinyirru National Park, Laura and Daintree In 2020, we will be targeting a few different river systems on the east coast, north of Cairns.
-Locations can vary between the Daintree (where we have already sampled twice in the past), Rinyirru (Lakefield) National Park, and around Laura.
-We will be working with the local Indigenous Ranger group.
-The region is famous for its Aboriginal rock art, and we are likely to see some of the local sawfish rock art.
-While in the Laura region, we will be camping self-sufficiently in the bush.
-Returning to the Daintree for another sampling season is very exciting, as this is the only location that we work in that is in the Wet Tropics rainforest.
+East coast expedition – the Daintree Returning to the Daintree for a third time is very exciting, as this is the only location that we work in that is located in the Wet Tropics rainforest.
 We have encountered many crocodiles here and tagged and released many bull sharks.
-We have not yet caught a sawfish in the Daintree, but the continuous reports about sawfish downstream and even far upstream mean that we won’t give up.
+We have not yet caught a sawfish in the Daintree, but the continuous reports about sawfish even far upstream, together with the fact that the Daintree was declared a net-free zone in the 1990s mean that we won’t give up.
+December in the tropics is hot and so we will be staying in air-conditioned cabins.

 “This might sound silly but it really was a dream come true for me to do something like that.
 I really do hope I contributed to the cause.”